After-Abortion Stress: Signs & Symptoms

 - I have periods of explosive anger that seem to come from nowhere.

 - I have periods of panic or anxiety that I can’t explain.

-- I don’t talk about my abortion(s).
+- I feel guilt and/or shame when I think about my abortion(s).

-- I worry that something will be wrong with my future children because I had an abortion(s).
+- I worry that something bad will happen to my children and/or something will be wrong with my future children because I had an abortion(s).

-- I feel that in some ways I’m less of a woman or I don’t fit in with women.
+- I feel that in some ways I’m less of a woman or I don’t fit in with other women.

 - I feel like I’ll never be able to forgive myself because of the abortion(s).